cx-prog-lang/.github/features/auto_default.md

  - Pointer types
  - Atomic types

-Array types **cannot** have their own default values.
-Instead, each array element will be initialized to its default value if it exists.
-Type aliases by `typedef`s also cannot have their own default values.
+For array types, each array element will be initialized to its default value if it exists.
+Array types or type aliases from `typedef`s **cannot** have their own default values.

-Exceptionally, all pointer types get a default value of `void *` by default if it exists.
+All pointer types get a default value of `void *` by default if it exists.
 This is overridden if a specific pointer type defines its own default value.

 ## Caveat